atwoodmachine/Quakeologic-Midterm-Project/README.md

 # Quakeologic Midterm Game Mod Project
 Welcome to Quakeologic, a survival mod for Quake 4.
+To play, simply download the game000 and pak001 files.

 Survival: